wilfredinni/python-cheatsheet/docs/builtin/exec.md

    This function supports dynamic execution of Python code. object must be either a string or a code object.
 If it is a string, the string is parsed as a suite of Python statements which is then executed (unless a syntax error occurs) [...].
   </base-disclaimer-content>
 </base-disclaimer>

+## Introduction

+The `exec()` function in Python is a built-in function that allows you to dynamically execute Python code stored in a string.
+This can be very powerful for scenarios where you want to execute code provided by users, generate and run code at runtime, or even build mini interpreters or scripting environments within your application.
+However, it should be used with caution as it can potentially introduce security risks if not handled properly.

 ## Syntax
 ```python